JoshuaEngebretson/weekend-sql-to-do-list-public/checklist.md

 # Stretch Goals
 Acheive these through utilizing branching
 1. feature-styling-bootstrap
     * Add Bootstrap to the front end and style away
       - Buttons -- make the buttons and completion buttons green and the delete red.
       - Inputs -- make your text inputs styled in the bootstrap way
       - Responsive -- make the app responsive to different screen sizes
-2. feature-confirm-delete
+2. feature-confirm-delete ✅
-  *In Whatever fashion you would like, create an 'are you sure: yes/no' option when deleting a task.
+    * In Whatever fashion you would like, create an 'are you sure: yes/no' option when deleting a task. ✅
 3. feature-ordering-task-query
-  *Research Query Params to have the request reverse the order of the returned todos.
+    * Research Query Params to have the request reverse the order of the returned todos.
-4. feature-time-completed
+4. feature-time-completed 👍
     * Add the ability to record when a task was completed.
 Show the completed date on the frontend in a pretty format.